+Short Title: Indigent Defense Services.
+(Public)

+Sponsors:

+Referred to:

-S 1 SENATE BILL 1323 Short Title: Indigent Defense Services/Funds.
-(Public) Sponsors: Senators Ballance; and Odom.
-Referred to: Judiciary II.
-May 18, 2000 A BILL TO BE ENTITLED AN ACT TO IMPLEMENT THE RECOMMENDATION OF THE INDIGENT DEFENSE STUDY COMMISSION TO ESTABLISH AN OFFICE OF INDIGENT DEFENSE SERVICES.
-The General Assembly of North Carolina enacts: PART I. OFFICE OF INDIGENT DEFENSE SERVICES Section 1.
-Subdivision IX of Chapter 7A of the General Statutes is amended by adding a new Article to read: "ARTICLE 39B.
-"INDIGENT DEFENSE SERVICES ACT. "§ 7A-498.
+May 18, 2000

+A BILL TO BE ENTITLED AN ACT TO IMPLEMENT THE RECOMMENDATION OF DEFENSE STUDY COMMISSION TO ESTABLISH AN OFFIC DEFENSE SERVICES.
+The General Assembly of North Carolina enacts:

+PART I. OFFICE OF INDIGENT DEFENSE SERVICES

+Section 1.
+Subdivision IX of Chapter 7A of the General S by adding a new Article to read: tatutes is amended

+" ARTICLE 39B.
+"INDIGENT DEFENSE SERVICES ACT.

+"§ 7A-498.
 Title.

-This Article shall be known and may be cited as the 'Indigent Defense Services Act of 2000'. "§ 7A-498.1.
+This Article shall be known and may be cited as the 'Indigent Defer 2000'. nse Services Act of

+" § 7A-498.1.
 Purpose.

-Whenever a person is determined to be indigent and entitled to counsel, it is the responsibility of the State under the federal and state constitutions to provide that person with counsel and the other necessary expenses of representation.
-The purpose of this Article is to:
+Whenever a person is determined to be indigent and entitled to counsel, it is the responsibility of the State under the federal and State constitutions to provide that person

-- 1 (1) Enhance oversight of the delivery of counsel and related services provided at State expense; - (2) Improve the quality of representation and ensure the independence of counsel; - (3) Establish uniform policies and procedures for the delivery of services; - (4) Generate reliable statistical information in order to evaluate the services provided and funds expended; and - (5) Deliver services in the most efficient and cost-effective manner without sacrificing quality representation.
+- with counsel and the other necessary expenses of representation.
+The purpose of this Article is to: - (1) Enhance oversight of the delivery of counsel and related services provided at State expense; - (2) Improve the quality of representation and ensure the independence of counsel; - (3) Establish uniform policies and procedures for the delivery of services; - (4) Generate reliable statistical information in order to evaluate the services provided and funds expended; and - (5) Deliver services in the most efficient and cost-effective manner without sacrificing quality representation.